seanpierce/introtorhythm.com-archive/README.md

 ### Environment Variables

 Using <a href="https://docs.python.org/3/library/configparser.html">configparser</a>, the settings.py file imports a configuration file named `settings.ini`, located in the application's sibling folder called `environments`.
+Note: all variables coming from configparser are strings, remember to parse them to the appropriate data type (int, bool, list, etc).

 ex: settings.py
 ```python